hoangvu12/hoangvu12/README.md

 # _Hi there 👋_

-### I'm Vu or also known as hoangvu12 online.
+### I'm Vu or also known as hoangvu12.
 I'm a self-taught web developer

 ## Here is some of the projects I've worked on